-News and Opportunities for Writers: November/December 2020
+News and Opportunities for Writers: March 2021

 With many events and festivals cancelled, the writing community has transferred a lot of its activity online.
 Search on Twitter or Instagram using the hashtags #amwriting or similar and you’ll find lots of resources.